-Do you drive for your job?
+Do you drive for your job or business?
 Then you might be eligible for a mileage deduction.
 Here is an easy-to-understand guide to the IRS standard mileage deduction.
 Happy filing!

 In addition, miles logged for charitable organizations and medical or moving expenses can also be deducted.